onlabsorg/stilo/README.md

 >
 >   `olojs render /path/to/doc p1=val1 p2=val2 p3=val3 ...`
 >
->   The passed parameters will added to the document context under the `argns`
+>   The passed parameters will be added to the document context under the `argns`
 >   namespace (argns={p1:val1, p2:val2, p3:val3, ...}).

 Serve the library over http: